-Texas Tech QB Brendan Sorsby Files Lawsuit Against NCAA
+Texas Tech QB Brendan Sorsby Sues NCAA to Overturn Gambling Suspension

 Posted on: May 19, 2026, 02:30h.

-Texas Tech quarterback Brendan Sorsby, who is being investigated for gambling, has filed a lawsuit yesterday against the NCAA seeking his college eligibility for the 2026 football season.
+Texas Tech quarterback Brendan Sorsby filed a lawsuit against the NCAA on Monday (May 18), seeking to restore his college eligibility for the 2026 season following a sports gambling investigation.

 Brendan Sorsby of the Cincinnati Bearcats looks on before the game between Cincinnati Bearcats and Utah Utes at Rice-Eccles Stadium last November in Salt Lake City, UT.
 (Image: Bryan Byerly/ISI Photos/ISI Photos via Getty Images)